Dual-Phase Continual Learning: Supervised Adaptation Meets Unsupervised Retention: Appendix / supplemental material

 \subsection{Hyperparameters}

-tablele \ref{tab:hparams} shows different hyperparameters that have been used for all the experiments using CLIP backbones.
-The hyperparameters were selected based on the performance of the first task of Stanford Cars dataset.
-All the results have been gathered over experiments averaged over 5 random seeds.
+Table \ref{tab:hparams} shows different hyperparameters that have been used for all the experiments using CLIP backbones.
+The hyperparameters were selected based on the performance of the first task of the Cars \citep{cars} dataset.
+All the results have been gathered over experiments running on Nvidia V100 GPU, averaged over 5 random seeds.